Skip to content

 Just a reminder that tomorrow, Thursday May 14th and Friday, May 15th are semester tests and half days for all students!
 Dismissal at 12:30.
 Have a wonderful summer!!

-6 days ago, Sarah Leibel
+about 1 month ago, Sarah Leibel

 Our kindergarten classroom had a very special visitor today!
 A retired kindergarten teacher came to spend time with our kinder kiddos and first graders and shared her very own made up stories with them.